 The surgeon scheduled the operation and I shortly received a date for this.
 Disastrously though, a couple of days before the date, I received a phone call.
 Due to personal circumstances, my surgeon wouldn’t be returning for the foreseeable future.
 I felt so disappointed and distraught.
 I didn’t relish the painful prospect of having to explain everything again with a new surgeon.
 However I was told I wasn’t to worry as he had extensive experience in this field.

 One Saturday morning, I went to meet him for an appointment to discuss the op.
-I have never met a more arrogant self assured surgeon.
 His exact words were ‘don’t worry, by the time I’m finished, you will have your life back’.
 I remember thinking, “surely this guy is talking rubbish, but the proof will be in the pudding!”.

 On the operation day I was very nervous and felt vulnerable.
 I arrived to find the ward full of women who were all very chatty which made me feel better.
 The surgeon duly appeared and discussed with each person how their surgery had gone.
 I watched them all go home, one by one.

 Before I knew it, it was then my turn to go down.
 Luckily I’m not worried about anesthetic as it’s just like having a really great nap.
 When I woke up, I was wheeled down to the ward and a nurse appeared.
 She proceeded to tell me that my surgeon had gone home, but he had left a note on my file.
 She read it out gingerly ‘not sure it will make much difference’.
-Well that was it, clearly Mr Cocky didn’t want to come and face the music and tell me himself.
-As you can then imagine, leaving the hospital, I went home feeling distraught.
+I went home feeling distraught.

 After three months, I saw the surgeon again and he reviewed my surgery.
 He explained my womb was severely scarred.
 As far as he was concerned there was no other option but to suggest a hysterectomy.
 Many of you might say, why not?
 Why suffer?
 Well with two young children and a demanding job, I’d need help around the clock for several weeks, I could not drive or even pick up the children.